USTC3DV/Truck_of_Twitter_Messages/20210808-20210821/README.md

 - ##### [Chaitanya K. Joshi](https://twitter.com/chaitjo/status/1425389897423069188)
-  Hi GNN friends, I'm creating an awesome-list on efficient Graph Neural Networks and scalable Graph Representation Learning.
+  **Hi GNN friends, I'm creating an awesome-list on efficient Graph Neural Networks and scalable Graph Representation Learning.
 I'm excited about real-world applications of GNNs, and am looking to learn more about deploying them!
-Please help improve: https://github.com/chaitjo/awesome-efficient-gnn
+Please help improve: https://github.com/chaitjo/awesome-efficient-gnn**

   - **Chaitanya K. Joshi:** I do aim to keep it as 'on topic' as possible -- I want to compile must-read papers on **fundamental methodologies** for developing **efficient** and **scalable** GNN models.

   - **Chaitanya K. Joshi:** I am thinking of creating a new list on the intersection of GNNs and combinatorial optimization, which is another area I've been looking at recently.
 (But I do wonder if that line of research is already being deployed in real-world systems?)

+  评述：Twitter作者为GNN（图神经网络）的研究提供了一个交流推广平台，最新的相关研究将被这个仓库收纳。

 - ##### [Forrester Cole](https://twitter.com/forrestercole/status/1425837764545757186)
-  We have a new paper on differentiable rendering!
-The core idea is to produce differentiable occlusions by using non-diff. rasterization to point-sample the geometry, then differentiable splatting to draw the points to the screen. abs: https://arxiv.org/abs/2108.04886
+  **We have a new paper on differentiable rendering! abs: https://arxiv.org/abs/2108.04886**

+  The core idea is to produce differentiable occlusions by using non-diff. rasterization to point-sample the geometry, then differentiable splatting to draw the points to the screen.

   This approach uses autodiff for all derivatives, so it's simple to implement and needs no custom CUDA code.
 Even with autodiff, it renders complex geometry as fast or faster than any other diff. rasterizer and easily handles millions of faces.